camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03d-scripting.html.md

 With a BPMN 2.0 script task you can add a script to your BPM process (see for more information the [BPMN 2.0 reference](ref:/api-references/bpmn20/#tasks-script-task)).

-The following process is a simple example with a groovy script task that sums up the elements of an array.
+The following process is a simple example with a Groovy script task that sums up the elements of an array.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>